-To meet these goals the City has adopted financial policies.
-These policies are found in each biennial budget (which is located on the City's web page - www.redmond.gov/budget).
-The City will review and update these financial policies each biennial budget planning period.
+To meet these goals the City has adopted financial-fiscal policies. -These policies are found in each biennial budget (which is located on the City's web page - www.redmond.gov/budget).
+The City will review and update these financial-fiscal policies, if needed, each biennial budget planning period.

-It is the intent of the City that the combination of the strategies contained herein and the financial policies result in stable, long-term predictability of the City's revenue (tax) burden, services and financial well-being.
+It is the intent of the City that the combination of the strategies contained herein and the financial-fiscal policies result in stable, long-term predictability of the City's revenue (tax) burden, services, and financial well-being.

-Maintaining Reserves
+Reserve level targets Maintaining Reserves

-One way the City addresses the financial and service goals above is to preserve resources for unexpected circumstances.
-These resources, and their respective target levels, are found in the City's financial policies.
-Establishing these reserves is a GFOA best practice6.
-The City's financial policies call for a 12.5% reserve for general operations as well as various reserve levels for the utilities, capital equipment replacement and statutorily required reserve funds to guarantee debt service.
+One way the City addresses the financial and service goals above is to preserve resources for unexpected circumstances such as economic downturns and natural calamities.
+These resources, and their respective target levels, are found in the City's financial-fiscal policies.
+Establishing these reserves is a GFOA best practice.
+The City's financial-fiscal policies call for at least a 12.512% General Operating reserve Reserve and at least a 5% Economic Contingency for general operations as well as various reserves levels for the utilities, capital equipment replacement, and debt service statutorily required reserve funds to guarantee debt service.
 These policies are reviewed during each budget cycle.
 The focus of the appropriate level of reserves is to provide for the continuity of operations where potential disruptions can come from economic seasons of distress to natural calamities.